Mukulmw/Day-7/task/readme.md

-# this feature is for branch feature2 only
+# this feature is for branch feature2  hahaha only